sea-of-stuff/sos/README.md

 ### Configuration File

 Paths starting with the tilde `~` are parsed as local paths.

-TODO - give example
+---

 ## sos-rest